 To edit the content of a markdown cell, double click on the cell to edit.
 See the clip below for example expected behavior.
 Markdown is a lightweight plain text formatting language.
 The syntax controls how the text appears - bold/italic, header size, section enumeration, etc.

 Markdown cells do not interpret code

 The VM can only interpret Markdown-based syntax in a markdown type cell.
 Running a Markdown-type cell that contains Python code, for example, will result in the code being reproduced as plain text.

 - Italicizing using a single asterisk on either side (*italics* => italics)

 - Modifying text size using hashtags

-To learn more about notebooks, and how to customise your notebook runtime in Terra, see this article.
+To learn more about notebooks and how to customise your notebook cloud environment in Terra, see Understanding and adjusting your Cloud Environment.

 The Terra Notebooks Playground workspace contains Jupyter Notebooks that allow you to explore notebook functionality.
 These include both R and Python setup notebooks, and template notebooks for accessing and analyzing different kinds of data in different formats and cloud locations.